AlexSkylark/foundryvtt-animaprime/README.md

   - there's a cap in how much threat a strike/achievement action can inflict, and that cap is the strike/achievement's ability dice + 1, not counting ability modifiers.
 I.e. a strike with Roll = 1d has a threat cap if 2, while a strike with a roll of 2d+1 has a threat cap of 3.
   - As atacking an enemy with weakness to the strike doubles the effective ability dice for the roll, so do the threat cap is increased accordingly.
   - only "natural" dice can inflict threat.
 Natural dice are ability dice, strike dice and action dice.
 This means that threat/progress dice, bonus dice, and dice gained from any other means (like the empowered condition) work similarly to ability modifiers - while they count for checking if the number of successes of the roll beats the defense of the target, those dice will not cound for effects of adding threat.

+### Modifications currently under playtest (those can be changed/refined at any moment)

+- EXPERIENCE POINTS SYSTEM: A proposed character evolution system is being playtested at the moment using progression trees similar to the ones proposed in Anime Prime: Resurgence, with a few spins:
+  - Instead of buying "evolution items" one at a time, characters spend EXP to buy items, with cost as follows:
+    - Ability Points (used to buy a new trait/ability at rtating 3 or raise the rating of an existing one by 1): **1 EXP**
+    - Defense (raise character defense by 1): **2 EXP**
+    - Resistance (raise a particular resistance of the character by 1): **2 EXP**
+    - Action Point (raises the action pool size by 1): **2 EXP**
+    - HP (raise max HP by 1): **4 EXP**
+    - Action Card (character gains a new action card to use in combat): **4 EXP**
+    - Class Evolution: **6 EXP**
+  - Characters gain 1 EXP per session, plus one for each personality trait that was used in a relevant manner throughout the session (to a maximum of 2).
+Additionally, the GM can award players "EXP Fragments" at their discretion
+  - A player can, at any time (even during a session) trade EXP fragments to full-fledged EXP, at a rate of four-to-one.
+EXP gained in that fashion can be spent IMMEDIATELY, even if mid-session or even mid-combat.
+  - At the beginning of each combat, players can spend 1 EXP fragment to gain 2 "rerolls" for the upcoming combat.
+Personality trait marks and the rerolls tied to it have been discontinued.
+This is now the means for players to get dice rerolls.

 ## TODO / Roadmap
 - More playtesting, MUCH MORE PLAYTESTING